SasukeFreestyle/XTLS-Iran-TLS/README.md

 ```
 sudo nano /etc/sysctl.conf
 ```
-Copy this at end of then file and save and close
+Copy this at end of then file and save and close.
 ```console
 net.ipv4.tcp_keepalive_time = 90
 net.ipv4.ip_local_port_range = 1024 65535